Alex Hales: 2015 New Zealand

 Hales was included in the squad for the five-ODI series at home against New Zealand.
 He scored 20 in the first match, but England went on to win by 210 runs.
 In the second ODI Hales performed more strongly, scoring 54 off 49 balls, but England lost by 13 runs in a close match.
 England lost the third ODI by 3 wickets, with Hales making 23.
 In the fourth ODI Hales scored 67 off 38 balls as England won by seven wickets.
 In the final game of the series, Hales was out for just one, but England went on to win the game by three wickets and the series 3–2.
-He made 27 as England won the one-off T20 match between the two sides.
+He made 27 as England won the one-off T20 match between the two teams.

 2015 Australia

-In the only T20 between the two sides, Hales made just three, but England went on to win the game by five runs.
-Hales had a poor start to the ODI series, scoring 22 in the first game and 18 in the second, as England lost both games to go 2-0 down in the series.
+In the only T20 between the two teams, Hales made just three, but England went on to win the game by five runs.
+Hales had a poor start to the ODI series, scoring 22 in the first game and 18 in the second, as England lost both games to go 2–0 down in the series.
 However, England won the third game, despite Hales continuing to struggle for form.
 In the fourth match, Hales was out for a duck, but England chased down Australia's total of 299 to level the five match series 2-2.
 Hales poor series ended with a score in 4 in the final game, which England lost to hand the series to Australia.

 2015 Pakistan

 Despite being included in the Test squad to face Pakistan, Hales did not play in any Tests.
-He came into the side for the ODI series, and made in ten as England lost their opening game.
+He came into the team for the ODI series, and made in ten as England lost their opening game.
 He ended his poor run of form in the second match of the series, scoring 109 as England won by 95 runs.
-He made a score of 30 in the next match as England recorded a six wicket win to go 2-1 up in the series.
+He made a score of 30 in the next match as England recorded a six wicket win to go 2–1 up in the series.
 England won the final game of the series, with Hales making a score of 22, to help England to a 3–1 series win.